davesnuthouse/RedGuild/README.md

 * Refinement needed to Sync status for editors to find the highest version recorded for dkp table

 Major bugs:
-* DKP table continues to drop entries when you scroll.
-Multiple attempts to fix have failed, requires significant code change at this point.

 Outstanding bugs: